What is Leber congenital amaurosis?

 A major breakthrough in treating LCA is gene therapy.
 It aims to correct the mutated gene by delivering healthy copies into retinal cells.

-Luxturna is the first FDA-approved gene therapy for an inherited eye disease.
+Voretigene neparvovec-rzyl is an FDA-approved gene therapy for this inherited eye disease.
 It is for patients one year and older who have mutations in both copies of the RPE65 gene.
-This form of LCA develops later in life.
+This form of LCA typically develops later in life.
 It can initially impair low-light vision, making it difficult to see in poorly lit environments.
-Over time, vision deteriorates under all light levels.
+Over time, vision may deteriorate under all light levels.

 - It can only work when there is still some functioning retina.